oslabs-beta/LogYard/README.md

 - Logging Package

-    - Our custom logging package allows you to record frontend and backend logs and to store them safely in a local Docker or MongoDB cloud database.
+    - Our custom logging packages allow you to record frontend and backend logs and to store them safely in a local Docker or MongoDB cloud database.
     - Logs have various customizable attributes:
-        - Type ( Options: error, warn, info, http, verbose, debug, silly )
+        - Level ( Options: error, warn, info, http, verbose, debug, silly )
         - Message ( What message do you want to be displayed with this log? )
         - Context ( Allows you to assign relevant information to your log, such as which file or container it came from. )